-A big part of financial wellness is setting—and meeting—financial goals.
-Setting a savings goal is one of the most common types of financial goals.
-For example, you may want to learn how to save $5000 in 3 months.
+A big part of financial wellness is setting and meeting financial goals.
+Creating a savings goal is one of the most common types of financial goals.
+For example, learning how to save $5000 in 3 months.

-Why would you need to know how to save 5k in 3 months?
-Some good reasons are saving up money for a down payment on a home or wanting to buy a new car.
+Why should you know how to save 5k in 3 months?
+Some good reasons are figuring out how to save up for a house or wanting to buy a new car.

-You don’t always have to have a specific use for your savings in mind, however.
+You don’t always need to have a specific use for your savings in mind, however.
 Maybe you just want to save $5,000 to pad your emergency fund.

-Saving $5k in just a few months might seem intimidating, but by increasing your income and lowering your expenses, you can reach your goal.
+Saving $5k in just a few months might seem intimidating, but by learning how to increase your income and lower your expenses, you can reach your goal.

 Let’s explore this by breaking down the numbers with a "how to save 5000 in 3 months chart" and going over actionable tips you can use today.